 If your idea of a thrill is freefalling at high speed, then Nepal has you covered.
 There are few more spectacular landscapes to look down as you’re plummeting towards the ground, and a number of reputable companies operate trips throughout most of the year (weather dependent, of course).

 Pokhara is a popular spot for skydiving, with its vast Phewa Lake and proximity to the Annapurna range providing an unforgettable view.
 Intrepid (and wealthy) skydivers can also take on the Everest Skydive – a once-a-year expedition to take on two skydives over the world’s highest mountain.

 Nepal also offers a couple high-quality bungee jumps and canyon swings, with a tower bungee at Hemja near to Pokhara, and a wonderfully located bridge bungee at The Last Resort to the east of Kathmandu.

 A different type of thrill, of course, but if reaching the summit of Mount Everest doesn’t thrill you then nothing will!
 The Himalayas have long attracted explorers from all around the world, and with 8 of the highest 14 mountains on earth, Nepal is widely regarded as the mecca of mountaineering.

 There are a huge number of different mountains and routes, each with their own challenges and rewards, so do your research and decide which is right for you.
 If it’s your first time then we really recommend speaking to a professional local company before making any decisions.
-You can get in touch with us if you’d like some recommendations and help arranging your itinerary.
+You can get in touch with us or our partners at Royal Mountain Travel if you’d like some recommendations and help arranging your itinerary.

 The rural tracks of Nepal are a mountain bikers dream, and a great way to get away from the highways and see parts of the country which other tourists won’t.
 Around the Kathmandu Valley and further afield, you’ll find trails which take you to cultural sites and into remote areas.